tkwonn/Computer-Builder/README.md

 ![Select Page](https://user-images.githubusercontent.com/66197642/142282701-15155a1b-2521-47fc-80f0-cc6b00abc91d.png)
 ![Result Page](https://user-images.githubusercontent.com/66197642/142282330-75ac1d27-0f2a-4f95-bf24-35265731b85f.png)

-1. Users would select major parts of the computer such as CPU, GPU, Memory Card, and Storage to build their own computer.
+1. This app allows users to select major parts of the computer to build their own computer.
-2. It uses API to retrieve data in an asyn-chronous process and changes the options later depending on the user’s choice.
-Depending on each component chosen by the us-er, the specs of that computer are calculated, and the application compares whether it is for work or gaming.
+2. It uses API to retrieve data in an asynchronous process.
+Depending on each component chosen by the user, after the specs of that computer are calculated by this app, it'll compare whether it is better for work or gaming.

 ## What I learned

 * How to use API to get data by asynchronous processing.
 * How to use JSON, Promise Object, and Lambda function.
-* How to manage state using useContext and useReducer.
+* How to deal with complex state logic (managed with useContext, useReducer).

 <p align="right">(<a href="#top">back to top</a>)</p>